 "Oh, hell. " The angry Immortal loosened his grip, and Joe had the impression he was counting to ten.
 Then he took a deep breath.
 And drew his hands back to right the glass, with finicky precision, empty or not.
 He settled in his chair and resumed the conversation, firmly in control again.

 "You damned Watchers are always losing track of Immortals and writing them off as dead.
 Amanda told me how quick you were to give up on MacLeod, when Simon Killian had him locked in a cell somewhere."
+Amanda and Joe had gone to MacLeod's rescue on that occasion; and in a fair fight, he'd beheaded Killian.

 "Methos, this isn't like that -"